Quick Links

 Intent

-We will equip them with the knowledge and skills to experiment, invent and create their own works of art, craft and design inspired by the work of other artists.
+At Becket Primary School we aim to provide an authentic, inspiring and engaging Art curriculum for all our pupils.
+We will equip them with both the confidence and knowledge to talk about elements of art and inspire them to invent and create their own works of art, craft and design inspired by the work of other artists.

-We will provide the children with time and the opportunity to explore and develop a range of skills and design techniques necessary to produce their own art work through a process of self-evaluation and improvement.
+We will provide the children with time and the opportunity to explore and develop a range of skills and design techniques necessary to produce their own artwork through a process of self-evaluation and improvement.

 By the time our pupils leave the school, they will have an appreciation of the historical and cultural context of art within the wider world.
 In order to be successful beyond KS2, our children will have confidence in producing creative work, including drawing, painting, collage and sculpture.